Ondine

 In 1887 Thompson revived the ballet to open his residency at the Royal Italian Opera at Covent Garden due to quarrels with the theatre director at Her Majesty’s Theatre.

 Following the retirement of Isabella Velluti, Thompson had invited Marta Draeger to become première danseuse in his troupe.
 She accepted and made her debut on the Covent Garden stage as the titular nymph in Ondine, two weeks after the previously scheduled date at Her Majesty’s Theatre.
-Her performances were a great success with critics and the audience alike praising her grace, lightness, technical skill and dramatic acting.
-Musical revisions were again undertaken by Bardet.
+Her performances were well received by the critics, though better received by some more than others, with those who appreciated her performances praising her ease, technical skill and dramatic acting, especially in the third act.

 Rôles